 Man with Snake on His Head 1991

 "Man with Snake on His Head" shows the snake being both part of the man, but then not, and it's not clear if the snake is going to be swallowed by the man, or if the man is resisting, ready to bite the snake's tounge and head if he comes any closer.
 It's important that the man not let the snake back in.
-He has to keep the snake at bay, no matter what it takes, even if it means biting the snake's head off and shaking it until it dies.
+He has to keep the snake at bay, no matter what it takes, even if it means biting the snake's head off.